leftidev/cpp-Gravity-Gizmo/README.md

 How to download?
 ----------------
-I will occasionally upload a most current version of the game.
+I will occasionally upload a most latest version of the game.
 You have to download the game binary, assets and required .dll's.
 I bundled them all in one 563KB .zip file.
-This .zip file contains the executable in the bin folder.
+This .zip file contains the executable in the bin directory.

 - Navigate to the folder "bin" on top of the site
-- Click the file "gravity_gizmo.zip"
+  1. Right click the file "gravity_gizmo.zip" and "Save link as.."
+OR
-- On the right, click the button named "Raw"
+  2. Click the file "gravity_gizmo.zip", and on the right click the button labeled "Raw"
 - This downloads the .zip file

 NOTE: Currently only tested on Windows!